fuse-open/android-build-tools/README.md

 Android SDK and NDK installer for Uno and Fuse apps, suitable for installing on Linux, macOS and Windows (64-bit).

+Visit [Fuse Open](https://fuseopen.com/) for more information about Uno and Fuse.

 ## Install

 ```